VlachosGroup/pMuTT/docs/source/reactions.rst

 Reaction
 ========

-Chemical reactions can be modeled using the ``Reaction`` class.
+Chemical reactions can be modeled using the :class:`pMuTT.reaction.Reaction` class.

-.. autoclass:: pMuTT.models.reaction.Reaction
+.. autoclass:: pMuTT.reaction.Reaction
    :members:

 Example